-Period 1990-1999 was exceptionally good for equities; 2000-2009 was bad for equities, we lost money in real-terms and we would have been better-off investing in Cash-ISAs; period 2010-2016 was better for equities.
-This is illustrated by the table showing outcomes for £10,000 invested at the start of the period.
+Period 1990-1999 was exceptionally good for equities; 2000-2009 was bad for equities, we lost money in real-terms and we would have been better-off investing in Cash-ISAs; period 2010-2017 was better for equities.
+This is illustrated by the table showing outcomes for £5,000 invested at the start of the period.
 As with all examples start and end dates matter, 2000-2009 included two stock-market crashes.

-ISAs based on index-tracker funds should have no initial charge (sometimes 5% for other funds) and annual charges which are lower than those for actively-managed funds.
+ISAs based on index-tracker funds should have no initial charge (sometimes up to 5% for other funds) and annual charges which are lower than those for actively-managed funds.

 There is research from US universities which says trackers overall, on-average, out-perform actively-managed funds.